chifanchu/linux_mac_terminal_tetris/README.md

 This is a simple tetris game for linux/mac terminal

-Compilation requirement:
+Compilation requirement:<br />
     g++ of version supporting c++11

-How to compile
+How to compile<br />
     Open terminal, go to the project directory and type "$make"

-How to start
+How to start<br />
 type "./bin/tetris" to start the game

 Control
 - Left/rigth key: move left and right